 If you are thinking about adopting a chinchilla, do you need to adopt multiple?

 Chinchillas are social creatures.
 In the wild, they can live in herds of 100 chinchillas.
-But don’t worry, you don’t need to adopt a large herd.
-In fact, pet chinchillas can live alone.
+But don’t worry, you don’t need to adopt a large herd, two or three is enough!

 Can Multiple Males Live Together?

 Male chinchillas might also fight, but they are less territorial than females.
 Male chinchillas can successfully live together under the right conditions.
-Male chinchilla cohabitation can be successful if:
+If you are adopting chinchillas that are not bonded, I would advise you try for males.
+It’s not a guarantee, but your odds will be better vs if you adopt two single females.

 - They are introduced properly